67272-App-Design-Dev/PATS_API_2024/README.md

 - adv_serializers -- a more advanced version of the prior branch

-- serializers-fastjson -- similar to the serializers branch, it uses Netflix's `fast_jsonapi` gem for significant performance improvements

-- adv_serial_fastjson -- likewise, a more advanced version of the prior branch using the `fast_jsonapi` gem

-- cors -- allowing for cross origin resource sharing

 - filtering -- this version adds flexibility to the API allowing us to filter and order results as needed

 - adv_filtering -- this version refactors the previous branch to reduce some obvious code duplication